kubernetes-hy/kubernetes-hy.github.io/data/part-4/1-update-strategies-and-prometheus.md

 <exercise name='Exercise 4.02: Project v1.7'>

-  Create the required Probes and endpoint for the project to ensure that it's working and connected to a database.
+  Create the required probes and endpoint for The Project to ensure that it's working and connected to a database.

   Test that the probe indeed works with a version without database access, for example by supplying a wrong database URL or credentials.